-6 shots left hand standing unsupported 6 shots right hand standing unsupported
+6 shots left hand standing unsupported 6 shots right hand standing unsupported LBR single or double action

-25 metres, 12 seconds
+25 metres 12 seconds

-Stage 1 6 shots standing unsupported 5tage 2 6 shots standing unsupported
+Stage 16 shots standing unsupportedStage 26 shots standing unsupported

 The general rules apply with the addition of the following initial command.
-Having made sure that the range is clear, the CRO commands 'WITH SIX ROUNDS LOAD AND MAKE READY'.
+Having made sure that the range is clear, the CRO commands 'WITH SIX ROUNDS LOAD AND MAKE READY'

 Firearms must be unloaded when moving between positions.
 All rounds and cases must be ejected before moving.
 GRSB and self-loading pistols must have the action locked open and the magazine removed.
 In the case of a GRSB which cannot be locked open, a Range Officer will appoint an additional safety supervisor for that competitor.
 Revolvers must have the cylinder open.
 GRCF must have the lever or action open.
-This rule does not apply when moving the firearm between shoulders / hands in the standing position.
+This rule does not apply when moving the firearm between shoulders / hands in the standing position

 After the initial order to load, all further loading must be with rounds taken from the competitor's pocket, cartridge belt, mechanical loader, special pouch or elsewhere on the competitor's person.
 Back-to-back magazines are permitted, as are rounds in pouches etc. on the gun.
-It is the competitor's responsibility to have sufficient ammunition inpossession to complete the match or event.
+It is the competitor's responsibility to have sufficient ammunition in possession to complete the match or event a.
+Moving between positions with a closed firearm

 - a.
-By the greatest number of Xs in the event. - b.
-By the fewest misses in the event. - c.
-By the fewest number of shots of lowest value in that event. - d.
-By the fewest number of shots of the next lower value in the event.
+By the greatest number of Xs in the event - b.
+By the fewest misses in the event - c.
+By the fewest number of shots of lowest value in that event - d.
+By the fewest number of shots of the next lower value in the event